adlnet/xAPI-Spec/xAPI.md

 is the example URL of the LRS and everything after this represents the endpoint which MUST be used.

+###### LRS Requirements

+The LRS MUST reject with HTTP 400 status (see directly below) any request to any of these APIs using any parameters:
+* the LRS does not recognize (Note: LRSs may recognize and act on parameters not in this specification).
+* that match parameters described in this specification in all but case.

 <a name="errorcodes"/>
 ### 7.1 Error Codes
 The list below offers some general guidance on HTTP error codes that could